MILFORD SOUND CRUISES – The Most Beautiful Cruise

 Milford Sound Scenic Fly-Cruise-Fly departing from Queenstown

-Book this once in a lifetime experience!
+Book this once-in-a-lifetime experience!
 Seriously it’s a must when you’re in New Zealand to do at least one scenic flight!
-And what a better way then to combine a flight to Milford Sound with a cruise?!
-You will get a round trip flight from Queenstown to Milford Sound followed by a boat cruise in Milford Sound.
-Take in the spectacular views of the snow capped mountains of the Southern Alps, remote valleys and waterfalls.
-During the flight you will have an amazing aerial view of Lake Quill and Sutherland Falls as can be seen on the picture below.
-This experience will take your breath away and is a must do if your budget allows it.
+And what better way than to combine a flight to Milford Sound with a cruise?!
+You will get a return flight from Queenstown to Milford Sound followed by a boat cruise in Milford Sound.
+Take in the spectacular views of the snow-capped mountains of the Southern Alps, remote valleys and waterfalls.
+During the flight, you will have an amazing aerial view of Lake Quill and Sutherland Falls as can be seen in the picture below.
+This experience will take your breath away and is a must-do if your budget allows it.
 Without a doubt some of the most scenic flights in New Zealand.

 → Book here your Milford Sound Scenic Fly-Cruise-Fly departing Queenstown